-Placement Positions starting in September 2021 are now open
+Placement Positions starting in September 2022 are now closed.

 Audit & Accounts Placement Positions for year three of four year degree course.